Annual Contract Value: What is ACV in Sales?

 ACV and CAC

 These combinations offer the best value for ACV.
 By tracking both annual contract value and customer acquisition cost, you can quickly determine how long it will take to recoup your customer acquisition investment.
-If the ACV is lower or not nearly enough to offset your CAC, there's an issue needing correction.
+If the ACV is lower or insufficient to offset your CAC, an issue needs correction.

 ACV and ARR

-This is another metric match beneficial for business.
-You can track ARR and ACV to understand the average contract value and how many customer contracts you need to reach your ARR goals.
+This is another metric match that can benefit businesses.
+You can track ARR and ACV to understand the average contract value and the number of customer contracts you need to reach your ARR goals.

 ACV and LTV

-You can use both of these metrics to determine how much value a single contract brings to the table in the long term.
+You can use both metrics to determine how much value a single contract brings in the long term.

-If you are looking for more clarity on each customer's value to your business, you can't go wrong with ACV.
+If you want more clarity on each customer's value to your business, you can't go wrong with ACV.
 It's just a matter of using the ACV metric within the right context and in conjunction with other metrics.

 ACV and TCV

 TCV (total contract value) tells you the total value of a customer over the lifetime of their contract.
-It can be useful to compare ACV and TCV when deciding where to leverage resources.
-A very high ACV customer, for example, might have a low TCV if they churn.
+Comparing ACV and TCV can be useful when deciding where to leverage resources.
+For example, a very high ACV customer might have a low TCV if they churn.

 How to Use ACV to Grow Your Revenue